 From ditching the car to recycling your waste, you probably take a range of steps to help protect the environment and our planet.
 As the world slowly moves towards sustainable, green energy, perhaps you want to do even more to help fight climate change?
-Chris Hughes, Independent Financial Adviser at Pembroke Financial Services, explains the impact your pension can have.
+We explain the impact your pension can have.

 You might think you’re doing everything you can to go green, but did you know that you can help the environment with your pension?
 By investing your pension into a sustainable, or ethical fund, you could significantly reduce your impact on the environment.

 The Financial Times reports that a pension worth £100,000 invested in a sustainable fund could be the equivalent of taking five or six cars off the road a year.

 Ethical pensions have recently risen in popularity, alongside many other funds with a focus on ESG principles.
 ESG stands for “environmental, social, and governance”, which cover some of the factors sustainable portfolios may consider, alongside financial factors, when making investment decisions.
 And investing through ESG funds doesn’t mean your investments will yield lower returns either.

 Read on to find out more about sustainable pensions.

 Switching to a green pension could be 57 times better for the environment than going vegan

 With the power to tackle climate change by simply switching your pension, there’s no need to drastically overhaul your lifestyle.

 As Pensions Age report, your pension pot alone could do more for the environment than 57 people switching to a vegan diet.
 In fact, a sustainable pension could be 21 times more effective than giving up flying, becoming vegetarian, and switching to a renewable energy provider combined.

 They even claim that a sustainable pension could be 20 times better for the environment than switching to an electric car, which is already one of the other most effective methods of tackling climate change.